Robert L. Caslen: Military career

 From May 2008 to December 2009, Caslen served as commander of the 25th Infantry Division.
 In October, he returned from a tour with the division in the Iraq War.
 Before this, he had served two tours in Afghanistan and one tour in the Gulf War.
 In December 2009, Caslen was nominated to be a lieutenant general in conjunction with his nomination to be Commandant of the United States Army Command and General Staff College at Fort Leavenworth which took effect in March 2010.
 In July 2011, Caslen was nominated to be chief of Office of Security Cooperation in Iraq.

-Caslen was appointed as superintendent of the United States Military Academy on July 17, 2013.
+Caslen was appointed as superintendent of the United States Military Academy on 17 July 2013.
 After five years of service, in April 2018 it was announced that Caslen would retire later in the year.
 In July, the army announced Lieutenant General Darryl A. Williams as Caslen's successor.
-The ceremonial relinquishing of command took place on June 22, 2018.
+The ceremonial relinquishing of command took place on 22 June 2018.

 Over the course of his military career, Caslen received numerous civilian and military awards, including Defense Distinguished Service Medal, Army Distinguished Service Medal, Defense Superior Service Medal, Bronze Star Medal, German Armed Forces Badge for Military Proficiency, Defense Meritorious Service Medal, Global War on Terrorism Service Medal, Humanitarian Service Medal, Lifetime of Service Award from the American Red Cross, and NCAA Theodore Roosevelt Award, amongst others.

-In February, 2017, it was reported that Caslen was being interviewed by President Donald Trump as a finalist for National Security Advisor after Trump requested the resignation of Michael T. Flynn after 24 days on the job.
+In February, 2017, it was reported that Caslen was being interviewed by President Donald Trump as a finalist for United States National Security Advisor after Trump requested the resignation of Michael T. Flynn after 24 days on the job.

 Following his retirement from West Point, Caslen was in January 2019 appointed as chief accountability officer at the University of Central Florida to oversee the reformation of the finance and administration operations, a position from which he resigned in May.